-- Homicide: A member of Gang A kills a member of Gang B and Gang B reciprocates, killing a member of Gang A, all during a street brawl.
-(The members of Gang A are suspects in the first killing, and one of them becomes the victim in the second.) - Homicide: A man kills his family and then drives to work to kill his supervisor (The suspect in the first group of homicides is also the suspect in the second homicide.) - Homicide and legal intervention: law enforcement kills a suspect as he flees the scene of a homicide (The first suspect is the victim in the second death.) - Suicide: An elderly couple dies by suicide together (The deaths were planned to coincide.) - Homicide-suicide: A man kills his wife at home and then dies by suicide 12 hours later when pulled over by law enforcement. - Unintentional firearm-suicide: A boy unintentionally kills his father while hunting and dies by suicide within 24 hours due to feelings of guilt another person (more than 24 hours apart).
+- Homicide: A member of Gang A kills a member of Gang B and Gang B retaliates, killing a member of Gang A, all during a street brawl.
+(The members of Gang A are suspects in the first killing, and one of them becomes the victim in the second.) - Homicide: A man kills his family and then drives to work to kill his supervisor (The suspect in the first group of homicides is also the suspect in the second homicide.) - Homicide and legal intervention: law enforcement kills a suspect as he flees the scene of a homicide (The first suspect is the victim in the second death.) - Suicide: An elderly couple dies by suicide together (The deaths were planned to coincide.) - Homicide-suicide: A man kills his wife at home and then dies by suicide 12 hours later when confronted by law enforcement. - Unintentional firearm-suicide: A boy unintentionally kills his father while hunting and dies by suicide within 24 hours due to feelings of guilt